 Commercially Made Buttermilk

-Nowadays, most buttermilk is made by industrial process that has little to do with making butter.
-First, a bacteria culture to is added to pasteurized sweet whole milk or, more commonly, skim or non-fat milk.
+Nowadays, most buttermilk is made by an industrial process that has little to do with making butter.
+First, a bacteria culture is added to pasteurized sweet whole milk or, more commonly, skim or non-fat milk.
 Flecks of butter may or may not be added as well.
-After the inoculation with the bacteria, the milk is left to ferment for 12 to 14 hours at a low temperature (optimum 69 degrees F).
+After the addition of the bacteria, the milk is left to ferment for 12 to 14 hours at a low temperature (optimum 69 F).

 Uses of Buttermilk

 Buttermilk was prized by older generations for its tangy flavor and remarkable properties in baking.
-When paired with baking soda, as it is in recipes such as buttermilk pancakes, the buttermilk's lactic acid reacts vigorously, creating a great rise and exceptional crumb.
+When paired with baking soda, as it is in recipes such as buttermilk pancakes and buttermilk biscuits, the buttermilk's lactic acid reacts vigorously, creating a great rise and exceptional crumb.

 In addition, the lactic acid can be used to tenderize meats, as it is often called upon to do in fried chicken recipes.